DragoonAethis/Coriolis/README.md

 - `./manage.py makemigrations` - generate database migrations after introducing changes in our models.
 - `./manage.py migrate` - apply missing migrations to your currently-running database.
 - `./manage.py collectstatic` - generate complete contents of the `static` directory (required for prod).
+- `./manage.py rundramatiq --reload` - runs the task queue with a code autoreloader.
 - `./upgrade.sh` - pulls the current Git branch and runs common upgrade steps, then restarts the service.